Public information

 Reliable claims of renewable energy consumption (“renewable claims”) are an important part of the transition to renewable energy economies.
 Without trust in the claims of renewable energy, the power of consumers to help drive the energy transition will be significantly reduced.

-Consumers may make a claim for various reasons, such as brand, complying with internal environmental regulations or for reporting policies.
+Consumers may claim for various reasons, such as branding, complying with internal environmental regulations, or reporting policies.

 One example of a consumer claim is: “Our company has consumed 100% renewable electricity this year”